About your IELTS result

 The Academic and General Training papers are graded to

-Your overall band score
+How your overall band score is calculated

 Your overall band score is calculated by taking the mean score